Style

 QuickInfo

-The style code is a number that identifies a particular style (e.g., font, colours, rt parameters) for the trial.
-Styles are stored in a .DRT style file.
-Edit style files by double clicking on them, or open the style editor from the DirectRT main program window (select Edit->Style File)
+The style code is a number that identifies a particular style (e.g., font, colors, rt parameters) for the trial.
+Styles are stored in a .DRT Styles file.
+Edit Styles files by double clicking on them, or open the Style editor from the DirectRT main program window (select Edit->Style File)

 Details

-To save time, you can store font, colour, alignment and miscellaneous RT information in a Styles (.DRT) file.
+To save time, you can store font, color, alignment and miscellaneous RT information in a Styles (.DRT) file.
 Combinations of such variables can be created and saved with a single style code.
-In the style column of each trial, specify the style you want to use for the trial by using the numeric style code from the style file you're using.
+In the style column of each trial, specify the style you want to use for the trial by using the numeric style code from the Styles file you're using.

 Hints

-You can (and probably should) have different style files for different experiments.
-You can copy, modify and rename any style file and locate it in the same folder as your input file-making it unique to the experiment you are currently working on.
-DirectRT will first look for a style file located in your experiment folder.
-If it doesn't find one, it will use the default "styles.drt" file in the main program folder.
-Note thought that using the default style file can lead to unpredictable results if you change the default styles for another experiment and then try the current experiment again.
-For this reason it's usually best to copy a style file to your experiment folder and modify it as needed for that particular experiment.
+You can (and probably should) have different Styles files for different experiments.
+You can copy, modify and rename any Styles file and locate it in the same folder as your input file-making it unique to the experiment you are currently working on.
+DirectRT will first look for a Styles file located in your experiment folder.
+If it doesn't find one, it will use the default "styles.drt" file in the main DirectRT program folder.
+Note that using the default Styles file can lead to unpredictable results if you change it for another experiment and then try the current experiment again.
+For this reason it's usually best to copy a Styles file to your experiment folder and modify it as needed for that particular experiment.
 This way, the styles will be unaffected by changes in the default settings.
-For example, you'll see that every sample folder has its own unique style file.
+For example, you'll see that every sample folder has its own unique Styles file.

 Another useful hint is that you can change styles in the middle of a trial.
 To change a style part way through a trial, put the style in the Stim column surrounded by < > like this: